copperdogma/ai-calendar-helper/scratchpad.md

 ## Future ToDo Items

-- IS the table being updated when anyone uses the calendar parser?
-Every time soemone uses it, it should increment the count for that user.
-This is used by the daily 7am report on usage stats.
 - Apparently gpt-4.1-nano can ALSO do image processing.
 We should try that.
 - Run evals for image processing, optimize prompt, try gpt-4.1-nano as the model

 ## Advanced Usage Stats Research & Planning Checklist

 - [ ] Initial research questions identified
 - [ ] Web research completed
 - [ ] Codebase analysis completed